Reporting Drainage Problems

 Public

-Public sewers and lateral drains are the responsibility of Southern Water.
-Information on what to do in an emergency, including reporting sewer flooding to Southern Water can be found here.
+Public sewers and lateral drains (drains that sit outside of the boundary of a property) are the responsibility of Southern Water Services Limited.
+Information on what to do in an emergency, including reporting sewer flooding can be found on the Southern Water website.

 Private

 Cesspits and drains serving only one property within the property boundary are the responsibility of the property owner.
-More information about the transfer of private sewers is available from Southern Water.
+You can visit Southern Water for more information.